C

 cogent (adjective)

 Of an argument or case: Clear, logical, and convincing.
-(OD)
+(NOA)

 cogently (adverb)

 Think deeply about something; meditate or reflect.
-(OD)
+(NOA)

-cogitation (noun): The action of thinking deeply about something; contemplation.
-(OD)
+The action of thinking deeply about something; contemplation.
+(NOA)

 colleague (noun)

 A person with whom one works in a profession or business.
-(OD)
+(NOA)

 An associate or coworker typically in a profession or in a civil or ecclesiastical office and often of similar rank or state; a fellow worker or professional.
 (MW)